TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 good), the goods’ own characteristics
 (what we will to focus on), and external factors (which we will ignore).

-The circumstantial influencer includes the number of people involved in the trading with their characteristics, including their degree of willingness and their purchasing power, the divisibility of the good itself and the environmental factors like the market and regulation maturity; the spatial limits comprises the geographical distribution of the good, the cost and easiness of transportation, availability of the corresponding means of transportation towards different goods, and the development of the trading market; the time limits incorporate factors like for how long does one need the good, the durability of the good, the preservation cost, the rate of interest of the good, and market periodicity.
+The circumstantial influences include the characteristics of the people involved in trading, including their degree of willingness and their purchasing power, the divisibility of the good itself and the environmental factors like the market and regulation maturity; the spatial limits comprises the geographical distribution of the good, the cost and easiness of transportation, availability of the corresponding means of transportation for different goods, and the development of the trading market; the time limits incorporate factors like the length of time for which the good is needed, the durability of the good, the preservation cost, the rate of interest for the good, and market periodicity.
+[WHAT'S THIS????]

 Under the above listed circumstances and limits, goods are divided into two
+categories: those one directly wants and those that can be exchanged.

+When
+anyone has brought goods not highly saleable on the market, the idea uppermost in his mind is to exchange them.
+[NOT SURE ABOUT THE ABOVE.]

-categories: those one directly wants, or, those that can be exchanged.
-When anyone has brought goods not highly saleable to market, the idea uppermost in his mind is to exchange them.
-One reason is that the goods cannot be directly used by him/her.
-But another intriguing reason why one chose to purchase the item is that someone else may want it.
-As saleableness of goods encounter both objective (i.e. goods’ characteristics) and subjective (i.e. personal interest) factors, it can be greatly different for each one, and thus different people can have different levels of willingness to purchase/sell a goods.
+If the goods cannot be directly used by the agent, then they purchased the item thinking that someone else will want it.
+The saleableness of goods consists of both objective (i.e. the goods’ characteristics) and subjective (i.e. personal interest) factors, it can be greatly different for each agent, and thus different people can have different levels of willingness to purchase/sell a good.

+So what objective factors impact whether a good will become a medium of exchange?
-As Callahan (2004) discusses listed, "historically, a great variety of goods has been used as a medium of exchange: cows, salt, cowry shells, large stones, exotic feathers, cocoa beans, tobacco, iron, copper, silver, gold, and more. " (p.83) Every possible item owned by people could possibly become a medium of exchange.
-Menger then looks at the "saleability" of different by examining the following criteria:
+As Callahan discusses, "historically, a great variety of goods has been used as a medium of exchange: cows, salt, cowry shells, large stones, exotic feathers, cocoa beans, tobacco, iron, copper, silver, gold, and more" (2004: 83).
+Given the large number of goods that possibly could become a medium of exchange, how is one or another settled upon?
+Menger attempts to answer this question by looking at the "saleability" of different goods as follows:

-*These wares would be qualified by their costliness, easy transportability, and fitness for preservation (in connection with the circumstance of their corresponding to a steady and widely distributed demand), to ensure to the possessor a power, not only “here” and “now” but as nearly as possible unlimited in space and time generally, over all other market-goods at economic prices.* (Menger, 1892, p.
-35)
+*These wares would be qualified by their costliness, easy transportability, and fitness for preservation (in connection with the circumstance of their corresponding to a steady and widely distributed demand), to ensure to the possessor a power, not only “here” and “now” but as nearly as possible unlimited in space and time generally, over all other market-goods at economic prices.* (1892: 35)
+[DIVISIBILITY???]

 He concludes that the precious metals, especially silver and gold, often best fulfill all the criteria for serving as money:

-- Divisibility: The homogeneity of precious metal easily allows people to control the quality and weight when dividing them, without having unequal value for different portions.
+- Divisibility: The homogeneity of the precious metals easily allows people to control the quality and weight when dividing them, without having unequal value for different portions.
-- Durability: Precious metal have almost unlimited durability and cost little to preserve.
+- Durability: The precious metals have almost unlimited durability and cost little to preserve.
-- Transportability: The demand for the precious metals is well distributed geographically, and their high value to weight ratio makes them easy to move.
+- Transportability: The demand for the precious metals is well distributed geographically (meaning we may not have to move them far to sell them), and their high value to weight ratio makes them easy to move when we do have to move them.

 ## Critiques of Menger

-David Graeber (2011) makes the case that Menger's theory is just historically wrong: that, in fact, the precious metals became money by government fiat.
-Whether he is correct or not is a question for detailed historical research, not for an agent-based model.
-Here we are only interested in the *plausibility* and *implicaitons* of Menger's theory, not whether he describes an actual historical process.
+[RE-ORGANIZE THIS SECTION]

+Is state action, in fact, required for a single good to become money?
+Ikeda states that "according to Menger, a sound monetary system does not require legal sanctions, and is not predicated upon the explicit agreement of market participants.
+On the other hand, Menger argues that the state may have played a role in overcoming the difficulties of using metal as an exchange commodity."

+Hodgson, on the other hand,
-Hodgson (1992) doubts that "the main problem with Menger's theory is that, given potential quality variation, the spontaneous process of evolution of the monetary unit may break down, possibly requiring the intervention of the state or central bank to maintain the currency unit."
-He points out the issue of "potential adulteration and debasement of commodities".
+doubts that "the main problem with Menger's theory is that, given potential quality variation, the spontaneous process of evolution of the monetary unit may break down, possibly requiring the intervention of the state or central bank to maintain the currency unit" (1992: PAGE???)
+He points out the issue of
+"potential adulteration and debasement of commodities".
 Moreover, Hodgson insists the importance of the *state*, which can control the variation of money caused by adulteration.
-He makes the point that government intervention shall be a crucial part of gold emegring of money.
+He contends that government intervention shall be a crucial part of gold emegring as money.

-The adulteration concern introduced by Hodgson is not of concern for our project for the following reason: Money adulteration is a phenomena that occurs to a good that *has* emerged as money.
+The adulteration problem introduced by Hodgson is not of concern for our project for the following reason: Money adulteration is a phenomena that occurs to a good that *has* emerged as money.
 Therefore, this problem occurs *after* the Mengerian process of money's emergence.

 Furthermore, government control of money issuance may not be as innocent Hodgson thinks.
-Ford (2014), discusses the earliest money adulteration, which is dominated by the government itself, "The Roman government even created their own fake gold coins.
+Ford discusses the early money adulteration, which is often performed by the government itself: "The Roman government even created their own fake gold coins.
 This was done primarily through debasement, using less and less gold over time.
 Of course, they demanded that they value of exchange be kept the same, even implementing draconian laws to enforce their wishes."

-**Why can we don't include state/regulation in our modeling:**

-Background: One of the circumstances that affects the degrees of salebleness (quoted above) is the impact of regulation.
-Hodgson also mentions for several times on the importance of government intervention.

-Ikeda states that "according to Menger, a sound monetary system does not require legal sanctions, and is not predicated upon the explicit agreement of market participants.
-On the other hand, Menger argues that the state may have played a role in overcoming the difficulties of using metal as an exchange commodity"
+(2014: PAGE???)

-Having Hodgson insisting on the importance of state regulation in the emergence of money, here we can see the chronological order described by Ikeda, emphasizing that we can first have the money emerge spontaneously, then we need to have the government intervention to do things like quality control.
+Having Hodgson insisting on the importance of state regulation in the emergence of money, here we can see the chronological order described by Ikeda, emphasizing that we can first have the money emerge spontaneously, then governments may intervene to do things like quality control.

 **In the early stage of trading in our model, why random goods other than gold can emerge?**